Hungary–Serbia relations: History

 However, relationship between two states turned tense in the later half of the 19th century, with the establishment of the Kingdom of Serbia and Serbian interests toward Bosnia and Herzegovina and Vojvodina, both having significant Serbian population.
 As part of Austria-Hungary, the Hungarian army took a significant part of the invading army on Serbia at the World War I. After the war, Hungary lost Vojvodina, a former territory of the Kingdom of Hungary, to Serbia.

-Hungary signed a non-aggression and Treaty of Eternal Friendship with Yugoslavia in 1940.
+Hungary signed a Non-aggression Treaty and Treaty of Eternal Friendship with Yugoslavia in 1940.
 However, Hungary participated in the Axis invasion on Yugoslavia which prompted the then Prime Minister of Hungary Pál Teleki to commit suicide.
 In the communist era, Yugoslavia's Josip Broz Tito was against the Hungarian Revolution of 1956 and supportive of Soviet military uses against Hungarians; but the suppression of Hungarian protesters by Soviet army might have influenced Tito's decision to change against the Soviets at the Prague Spring a decade later.

 The relationship between Serbia and Hungary went downhill in the 1990s, when Yugoslavia started to disintegrate.
 Hungary was one of the earliest supporters of newly independent Croatia and allowed Croats to supply weapons through its territory.
 However, during the NATO-led bombing of Serbia, Hungary under Prime Minister Viktor Orbán refused the requests of the United States and Great Britain to invade the north of Serbia in order to hinder the intervention of Serbian forces in Kosovo but expressed concern about the situation of the Hungarian minority in Serbia and had to cede airspace to NATO forces because it got membership in NATO before the war.
 Several protests against the bombing were also organized in Budapest.
 Therefore, relations between the two countries slowly improved in the post-war period.
 During the premiership of Ferenc Gyurcsány, the relations continued to worsen, with Hungary being one of the earliest nations in the world to recognize Kosovo as an independent state.

 In 2013, a historical reconciliation was marked after decades of tensions between two countries.
 The President of Hungary, János Áder gave a speech in front of the Serbian National Assembly where he issued an official apology for the Hungarian role in the World War II persecution of Serbs such as Novi Sad raid.
 In turn, in 2014 the Serbian National Assembly symbolically voided Yugoslav laws on collective guilt of Hungarian people for crimes committed during World War II.